acirtautas/oxid-module-internals/README.md

 Compatibility:

- * Requires OXID eShop CE|PE 4.9 & EE 5.2
+ * Requires OXID eShop V6

+Ideas:

+ * Consistency check for namespaces, if namespace is not registered or wrongly spelled in some classes
+ * Check for usage of unified namespaces